 - Ripstone Creek;

-- New Chum Creek;
+- New Chum Creek; and

-- North Creek; and

 - Cherwell Creek.

-The ETL alignment is expected to cross North Creek on two separate occasions and the Isaac River once, none of the other tributaries listed above are expected to be crossed.
+None of the above tributaries, nor the Isaac River, are however located within MDL 183.
 Unnamed 1st and 2nd order streams drain to the Isaac River from the Action Area (Queensland Government, 2019).